nulib/nul-rdc-scripts/nulrdcscripts/ingestMicro/README.md

 # ingest
-A script for creating Meadow ingest sheets.
+A script for creating Meadow ingest sheets for microfilm

 ## Usage